Toronto goth scene: The Toronto goth scene today (2015–present)

-While goth has declined in popularity in Toronto, a loyal following still exists, congregating at clubs such as Nocturne (the former Savage Garden) on Queen Street West for the weekly Black Friday nights and various monthly and other regular events, and The Orb (popularly known by its previous name, The Devil's Cellar), which is in the basement of Celts Pub on Dundas Street West, for the monthly Dracula's Daughter night.
-A Goth Pub Social event also takes place on a monthly basis at Pauper's Pub on Bloor Street West, and Borderline Plus, a clothing and accessories store on Queen Street West, caters primarily to the goth/industrial scene.
-Velvet Underground, a stalwart of the alternative scene and once home to weekly live broadcasts by Toronto FM station 102.1 The Edge, closed its doors at the end of August 2015 due to its owner, Liberty Entertainment Group, deciding to focus on its wine bars.
-The last event was the final night of the 2015 iteration of the Aftermath Festival.
-Velvet Underground was reopened by a local entertainment group Embrace Presents on February 12, 2016 but as a live music venue.
+Every goth bar in Toronto has closed down.
+Goth themed events are very rare, and are mostly kink events that have some crossover with the goth subculture.
+Goth and fetish clothing shops are still around but are few and far between.

 Subcultural traits

 Toronto's goths have been noted for subcultural traits which are not noted for goth subcultures in general.

 Mainstream acceptance

 According to Nancy Kilpatrick's book, The Goth Bible, goths generally are secretive and goths tend to hide the meaning of goth away from the mainstream.
 She found that goth is an underground movement and keeping it separate from the mainstream is what keeps it alive.
 In 1999 Diane Sawyer, of the American television show 20/20, dubbed goth as "a dark, underground national phenomenon".

 However, according to Matthew Didier, founder of The Toronto Ghosts and Hauntings Research Society and regular contributor to the CFRB paranormal radio show "Mind/Shift", speaking of Torontonian goths "They want to be 'professional' and be accepted for their contributions to whatever than shunned.
 They want to be "The Goth Lawyer" or "The Goth Accountant"... not the scary person in the gutter."
 According to Time Out Toronto, a tourist guide published in 2005, the local goths had a slogan: "Making Toronto a darker place."

 This may be consistent with the multicultural nature of Toronto.
 According to the United Nations Development Programme, Toronto has the second-highest percentage of foreign-born population among world cities.
 Multiculturalism became official policy in Canada in 1971, before any other country in the world.

 Rightfully or not, in Toronto, after the Columbine shooting, goth professionals, also called "Corporate Goths", have often felt as if they had to hide their subcultural identity from the workplace because of the negative stigma associated with goth culture.